aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/advance-chart-since-excel-2016/creating-treemap-chart/_index.md

 ---
-title: How to create TreeMap chart
+title: How to create a TreeMap chart
 description: Learn how to create a Treemap chart in Aspose.Cells for .NET.
 Our guide will help you understand the various properties and formatting options available for Treemap charts, including colors, labels, and data representation.
 keywords: Aspose.Cells for .NET, Treemap chart, create, properties, formatting, colors, labels, data representation, circular chart, hierarchical charting.
 type: docs